pipekit/argo-connectors/apache/spark/README.md

 # Apache Spark data connector for Argo Workflows

 Apache Spark data connector is implemented using Argo `WorkflowTemplate` and  `ClusterWorkflowTemplate` feature.
 Implementing it this way allows a user to simply reference these templates inside larger workflow like any other Argo Workflow step/task.
-This template internaly is responsible for submitting and waiting for the execution to finish, which allows Argo to be aware of the execution result.
-Spark data connector relies on `Spark Operator` for Spark job scheduling so it can only run Spark job in Kubernetes.
+This template internally is responsible for submitting and waiting for the execution to finish, which allows Argo to be aware of the execution result.
+Spark data connector relies on `Spark Operator` for Spark job scheduling, so it can only run Spark job in Kubernetes.

 ## Requirements
 1. Spark on k8s operator ([link](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator)) - admission webhook must be enabled
 2. Argo service account must be able to manipulate with SparkApplication CRD.
-If Argo and Spark jobs are running in different namespaces you must create `ClusterRole` and `ClusterRoleBinding`.
+If Argo and Spark jobs are running in different namespaces you must create `ClusterRole` and `ClusterRoleBinding` otherwise `Role` and `RoleBinding` is enough.
 Example:

 ``` yaml
 apiVersion: rbac.authorization.k8s.io/v1